Omaremad2900/airline_graph_rag/PREPROCESSING.md

 - Supports various ID formats
 - Maintains backward compatibility

+#### Attempt 6: False Positive Prevention for Journey/Passenger IDs

+**Problem**: Initial patterns were too broad, matching years and date components (e.g., "2024" in "2024-03-15" was extracted as both PASSENGER and JOURNEY)

+**Solution Attempted**:
+- Made prefixes required (not optional) in regex patterns
+- Patterns now require explicit prefix: `journey_`, `journey-`, `J`, `passenger_`, `passenger-`, `P`
+- Excluded journey/passenger IDs from number extraction
+- Added exclusion logic to prevent numbers in dates from being extracted as entity IDs

+**Result**: ✅ **Successful**
+- Eliminated false positives from years and dates
+- "2024" in "2024-03-15" now only extracted as DATE
+- "2024" as standalone year only extracted as DATE, not as entity ID
+- Maintains correct extraction for valid IDs like "journey_12345" and "P56789"

+#### Attempt 7: Route Pattern Refinement

+**Problem**: Route pattern captured single letters from words (e.g., "s" from "routes" in "What routes connect...")

+**Solution Attempted**:
+- Added validation to ignore single-character captures
+- Treat single-character matches as "mentioned" instead of literal value

+**Result**: ✅ **Successful**
+- Route extraction now correctly shows "mentioned" instead of capturing stray letters
+- Improved route mention detection

 ### Current Error Rates (Based on Testing)

 | Component | Error Type | Rate | Status |